marcosjom/makefile-like-IDE/README.md

-The content of this repository is part of [sys-nbframework-src](https://github.com/marcosjom/sys-nbframework-src); it exists to expose and document a specific feature of the bigger framework.
+This repository contains linked files from [sys-nbframework-src](https://github.com/marcosjom/sys-nbframework-src); it exists to expose and document a specific feature of the bigger framework.

 # makefile-like-IDE